platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 Multiple subdomains within that same project are perfectly fine.

-Subdomain hijacking protection ensures that no other users can add a subdomain to their project as long as you don't use wildcards DNS records pointing at Platform.sh.
+Subdomain hijacking protection ensures that no other users can add a subdomain to their project as long as you don't use wildcard DNS records pointing at Platform.sh.

-In most cases, that is a desirable added layer of security.
+In most cases, that's a desirable added layer of security.
 But you may run into a problem when you want multiple subdomains from the same organization as separate projects.
 For example, multiple departments at the same university.
 One option would be to add `example.com` to the PSL, but you might not want or be able to do that.